d1axowy-eulerion/ChatterPlus/README.md

 # Commands and Permissions

-/chatclear - Clears the chat - Permission: cplus.chatclear\n
+/chatclear - Clears the chat - Permission: cplus.chatclear

-/cplus: - List of commands and subcommands - Permission: cplus.view\n
+/cplus: - List of commands and subcommands - Permission: cplus.view

-    reload - reloads the configuration file - Permission: cplus.reload\n
+    reload - reloads the configuration file - Permission: cplus.reload

-/lockchat - Lock the chat - Permission: cplus.lockchat\n
+/lockchat - Lock the chat - Permission: cplus.lockchat

-/unlockchat - Unlock the chat - Permission: cplus.unlockchat\n
+/unlockchat - Unlock the chat - Permission: cplus.unlockchat

-/sudo - Forces someone else (first argument) to say or execute a command (second+ argument), to execute a command you need to add a '/' - Permission: cplus.sudo\n
+/sudo - Forces someone else (first argument) to say or execute a command (second+ argument), to execute a command you need to add a '/' - Permission: cplus.sudo

-/sudoall - Forces the whole server to say or execute a command (first+ argument), to execute a command you need to add a '/' - Permission: cplus.sudoall\n
+/sudoall - Forces the whole server to say or execute a command (first+ argument), to execute a command you need to add a '/' - Permission: cplus.sudoall

 # Known Incompatibilites